-- D.1.a.1 Be a graduate of a veterinary school or college. - D.1.a.2.
-Have a satisfactory moral and ethical standing. - D.1.a.3.
-Complete a one year rotating internship or equivalent.

-D.1.a.4.
-Satisfactorily complete an approved residency program in the specialty in which the candidate seeks certification.

-D.1.a.5.
-Pass the general examination.

-D.1.a.6.
-Submit acceptable credentials to the specialty in which the candidate seeks certification.
+- D.1.a.1 Be a graduate of a college or school of veterinary medicine approved by the American Veterinary Medical Association (AVMA), or possess a certificate issued by the Educational Commission for Foreign Veterinary Graduates (ECFVG) or are legally qualified to practice veterinary medicine in some state, province, territory, or possession of the United States, Canada or another country. - D.1.a.2.
+Have demonstrated unquestionable moral character and impeccable professional behavior. - D.1.a.3.
+Complete a one year rotating internship or equivalent. - D.1.a.4.
+Satisfactorily complete an approved residency program in the specialty in which the candidate seeks certification. - D.1.a.5.
+Pass the general examination. - D.1.a.6.
+Submit acceptable credentials to the specialty in which the candidate seeks certification. - D.1.a.7.

-D.1.a.7.
 Pass the certifying examination in the specialty in which the candidate seeks certification.